 Why it’s awesome: The village of Pakudai can be found close to Ubud.
 One of the area’s main attractions is the stunning Tegallalang rice terraces.
 Rice grows across the picturesque terraces, using a traditional irrigation system that is said to have been given to local farmers by a holy man.
 Even when the area is teeming with tourists, it’s still easy to enjoy the views and timeless ambience.
 The village is also well known for its crafts.

 What to do there: Feast your eyes on the verdant valley and marvel at the stretching rice terraces that seem to defy the imagination.
 Savour the cooler conditions, a welcome break from hotter parts of the island.
-Watch as farmers tend to their crops too.
-It’s a top place to whip out your paint brushes and paint a beautiful picture, and it’s also a great place for countryside photography.
+You can watch as farmers tend to their crops.
 See local craft workshops, appreciating the skills needed to create such intricate pieces, and perhaps pick up a few souvenirs and gifts to take home with you.

-Why it’s awesome: Also known as Pantai Beach, Balangan Beach is one of the loveliest beaches in Bali.
+Why it’s awesome: Balangan Beach is one of the loveliest beaches in Bali.
 Green vegetation clings to dramatic limestone cliffs behind golden sands, with a reef and the shimmering waters of the Indian Ocean in front.
 The beach has a romantic air and it’s also a world-famous surfing destination.
-There’s a top-quality golf course close by too.
 The views from the beach are picturesque, with the clifftops offering even more excellent vistas.

 What to do there: Walk hand in hand with your sweetheart along the golden sands of Balangan Beach as you admire the stunning views.
 Watch surfers riding the waves in the distance, and perhaps rent a board to have a go yourself too.
 Paddle in the refreshing waters and soak up some sunshine from the beach.
 Prefer shade?
 There are parasols available to rent.